Queens Truck Accident Lawyer

 When drivers are not fully rested, they make critical errors they otherwise would be able to avoid.
 In fact, the effects of drowsy driving are similar to those of driving while intoxicated and include decreased reaction time, impaired judgment, blurry vision, or worse—the driver actually falling asleep and losing control of the truck entirely.

 Although the federal government has set forth guidelines governing how many hours a truck driver can drive at a time and the length of time they should rest between drives, the rules are not always followed.
-Truckers are faced with tight deadlines and unscrupulous trucking companies encourage drivers to work overtime and reduce their off-road time.
+Truckers face tight deadlines and unscrupulous trucking companies often encourage drivers to work overtime and reduce their off-road time.

 Following Too Closely